gundoganalperen/DIRAL/README.md

 * Add the config file you want to the file main_tesy.py
 * Run the `python main_test.py` command to launch the training.

+## Pleasae cite the work if you would like to use it in your work
+* @inproceedings{gundougan2020distributed,
+  title={Distributed resource allocation with multi-agent deep reinforcement learning for 5G-V2V communication}, author={G{\"u}ndo{\u{g}}an, Alperen and G{\"u}rsu, H Murat and Pauli, Volker and Kellerer, Wolfgang}, booktitle={Proceedings of the Twenty-First International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing}, pages={357--362}, year={2020}
+}
+* Gündoğan, Alperen, et al. "Distributed resource allocation with multi-agent deep reinforcement learning for 5G-V2V communication."
+Proceedings of the Twenty-First International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing.
+2020.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details